Lab Members

 Research Assistant, Biochemistry and Biophysics

-Yifei Chen is now a graduate student in the Biophysics Program at UCS.
+Yifei Chen is now a graduate student in the Biophysics Program at UCSF.

 Technicians